intermine/bosc-2018/schedule.md

 ### 09:00 - 09:30: Welcome + what is InterMine?
 _Approx 30 mins, Leyla_

 A brief introduction to InterMine, including some basic UI demos.
-[Slides] TODO, add slides

 ### 09:30 - 09:40: Web Service API Introduction
 _Approx 10 mins, Dani_